Wildlander-mod/Support/Docs/SSEFAQ.md

 ----------

-# Can I remove the downloads Folder?
+# Can I remove the downloads folder?

 Yes - But if you want to install a update, or repair your install - you would need to redownload all 500+ Mods.